CrawlerCode/payload-authjs/README.md

 A [Payload CMS 3 (beta)](https://payloadcms.com) plugin for integrating [Auth.js 5 (beta)](https://authjs.dev).

+> ⚠ This plugin is in beta and under construction.
+> Payload CMS 3 and Auth.js 5 are also in beta.
+Use at your own risk.

-### Installation
+## Installation

-Install the plugin using any JavaScript package manager like Yarn, NPM, or PNPM:
+Install the plugin using any JavaScript package manager like PNPM, NPM, or Yarn:

 ```bash
 pnpm i payload-authjs
 ```

-### Basic Usage

-Install the `authjsPlugin` in your Payload configuration file:
+Add the `authjsPlugin` in your Payload configuration file:

 ```ts
 // payload.config.ts